How to Calculate Diameter of a Binary Tree (Naïve vs Optimized Approach Explained)

 • In Biological Studies, the BT Diameter helps to find out the Diversity of any System.

-• In Road Transportation, finding out the Longest Paths can be done with the help of BT Diameter.
+• In Road Transportation, finding out the Longest Paths can be done with the help of the BT Diameter.

 • In Telecommunications, the Maximum Signal Delay can be found using this Diameter.